QCB-Collaboratory/Python-Hackathon-Fall2017/Materials_Resources/Problem-1/Readme.md

     * Post-process your results.

 5. You should now have set of subregions of your image where you can find each cell.
+This is called a **mask**.
 Write a small code that, given the ID of a cell, it plots the average fluorescence in the corresponding region as a function of time.

 6. Export your results using NumPy's ```savetxt()``` function.
 We recommend that you use an array of shape ```(Ncells,600)```, where Ncells represents the number of cells found by your code.